aKaReZa75/Microcontroller/README.md

 # Microcontroller
-  This document covers foundational topics shared by all microcontrollers, regardless of architecture.
+  This repository covers foundational topics shared by all microcontrollers, regardless of architecture.
   It explains general principles—such as how USART works—without device-specific implementation details, which are covered in individual videos.
   This central resource prevents redundancy and gives you a solid theoretical base before moving to practical setups.